Trevbytes/kyles_critters/testing.md

 ## TDD Documentation
 ---
 - [X] A superuser can navigate to */admin to login and access admin controls.
-- [ ] A user can login via URL naviagation */accounts/login.
+- [X] A user can login via URL naviagation */accounts/login.
+    - Setup Allauth users can signup/login by email.

 ---